JetBrains/ideavim/doc/set-commands.md

-    'gdefault'       'gd'       the ":substitute" flag 'g' is by default 'history'        'hi'       number of command-lines that are remembered 'hlsearch'       'hls'      highlight matches with the last search pattern
+    'gdefault'       'gd'       the ":substitute" flag 'g' is by default 'history'        'hi'       number of command-lines that are remembered 'hlsearch'       'hls'      highlight matches with the last search pattern 'ignorecase'     'ic'       ignore case in search patterns 'iskeyword'      'isk'      defines keywords for commands like 'w', '*', etc.

-    `ideamarks`      `ideamarks` Boolean (default true)     - IdeaVim ONLY

-                     If true, creation of global mark will trigger creation of IDE's bookmark and vice versa.

-    `idearefactormode` `idearefactormode` String(default "select")      - IdeaVim ONLY

-                 Define the mode that would be enabled during the refactoring (renaming, live template, introduce variable, etc)

-                 Use one of the following values:
-                 - keep  - keep the mode that was enabled before starting a refactoring
-                 - select - start refactoring in select mode
-                 - visual - start refactoring in visual mode

-                 This option has effect if you are in normal, insert or replace mode before refactoring start.
-                 Visual or select mode are not changed.

-    'ignorecase'     'ic'       ignore case in search patterns 'iskeyword'      'isk'      defines keywords for commands like 'w', '*', etc.
     'incsearch'      'is'       show where search pattern typed so far matches